 The rest of this paper is organized as follows.
 Section 2 provides an overview of related work.
-Section 3 is devoted to formally defining the framework and all model parameters.
-Section 4 gives our main theoretical contributions.
-Section 5 presents a set of heuristics for solving the problem with DAGs.
-These heuristics are evaluated experimentally in Section 6.
-Finally, Section 7 outlines our main findings and discusses directions for future work.
+Section 3 is devoted to formally defining the problem and all model parameters.
+Section 4 discusses the complexity of several instances of DAG-CHKPTSCHED: fork DAGs (polynomial), join DAGs (NP-hard) and no-checkpoint (open, but polynomial for tree-shaped DAGs).
+Section 5 provides our key result that DAG-CHKPTSCHED for general DAGs belongs in NP: we give a polynomialtime algorithm to compute the expected makespan of a given schedule.
+Section 6 presents a set of heuristics for solving the problem with general DAGs.
+These heuristics are evaluated experimentally in Section 7.
+Finally, Section 8 summarizes our main findings and discusses directions for future work.